gillislab/MetaNeighbor-BICCN/metaneighbor_vignette.md

 We can further investigate score discrepancies by directly comparing to MetaNeighbor output generated from the full dataset:

+[//]: (perhaps we could say something more descriptive than "score discrepancies" here e.g., "Directly comparing the output from the pretrained model to MetaNeighbor's usual output can help identify incorrect strong matches.
+We run MetaNeighbor using the full dataset below.")

 ```r
 ref_aurocs = MetaNeighbor::MetaNeighborUS(